-Benthyg Penarth processes personal data on a regular basis.
+Benthyg Penarth and Benthyg Cymru both control and process personal data on a regular basis.
 If you have been involved with us, we might hold certain information about you: this is known as personal data.

-Any information we hold will be processed in line with the principles set out by ICO Regulations, which we must comply with.
+Any information we hold will be processed in line with our Data Processing Agreement and the principles set out by ICO Regulations, which we comply with.

 What Personal Data we hold and how we obtain it:

-When you visit Benthyg Penarth, volunteer with us, or contact us via our websites, we will ask for some personal information from you.
+When you visit Benthyg Penarth, volunteer with us, or contact us via our website, we will ask for some personal information from you.

 The types of personal data we hold and process about you can include: